Scootie/BTCNetworkMap/README.md

 If we increase children depth to 2, the number explodes to 4968 unique BTC addresses with 7695 connections.

+Let's look at a more "typical" example.
+We'll use the BTC donate address associated with [Christopher Gurnee's btcrecover program](https://github.com/gurnec/btcrecover).
+This is a lot more coherent without 3D modeling.

-This script at the software level utilizes ruby's thread library.
+At the software level, this script utilizes ruby's thread library.
 Everytime a child node is found and is within the specified parsing depth, a new "thread" is issued to traverse down and explore associated addresses and connections.
 For this reason, the script may take sometime to fully complete, and write to a json file.

 ##Information Sources
 [Blockchain.info](http://www.blockchain.info) and [Chain.com](http://chain.com) both provide excellent APIs for several programming langauges that allow you to connect to the BTC network and parse information about addresses, wallets, transactions, etc...
 I originally wrote much of the code to function with Blockchain's Ruby API.
 The company frankly provides better striaghtforward coherent documentation, but I ran into an issue where their API engine only allows you to retrieve than last 50 transactions for any given address.
 This can be overcome by switching to the http get requests to filter on JSON data, but you have to use page offsets to get the "next 50" transactions.